schrodinger.application.jaguar.qrnn.temp_opt module¶

 - fcallable,

-must be a 1-D array of the variables that are to be changed in the search for a minimum, andargs
+xmust be a 1-D array of the variables that are to be changed in the search for a minimum, andargsare the other (fixed) parameters off.- x0ndarray

 A user-supplied initial estimate of

-.
+fatx.
+Herexandargsare as described above forf.
 The returned value must be a 1-D array.
-Defaults to None, in which case the gradient is approximated numerically (seeepsilon
+Defaults to None, in which case the gradient is approximated numerically (seeepsilon, below).- argstuple, optional

 Parameter values passed to

-.
-Must be supplied whenever additional fixed parameters are needed to completely specify the functionsf
+fandfprime.
+Must be supplied whenever additional fixed parameters are needed to completely specify the functionsfandfprime.- gtolfloat, optional

 Stop when the norm of the gradient is less than